Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 <KNOWLEDGE_PATH>/notes/aqua-voice-suggestions-2026-05-24.md

-The Slack side only shows a list of what was suggested.
+The Slack side contains only a list of what was suggested.

-The specific instruction text block used for customInstructions registration is not included in the Slack message body.
+The specific instruction text block used for registering customInstructions is not included in the Slack message body.

 Opening the Markdown Detail File

-By opening the "Detail File" path at the end of the Slack message body, you can view the Markdown report saved in the knowledge base.
+Opening the path shown under "Detail File" at the end of the Slack message lets you view the Markdown report saved in the knowledge base.

 open "<KNOWLEDGE_PATH>/notes/aqua-voice-suggestions-2026-05-24.md"

-The full text of the actually delivered report is as follows:
+The full text of the actual delivered report is as follows.

 ---